DavidBSauer/protMLP/README.md

 ```

 ## Predict Tg of point mutants to a provided sequence
 Given a provided protein sequence, predict the Tg of all possible amino acids observed at each position of the training MSA.

-Note, can predict compound (double, triple, etc) mutants also.
+Note, this program can predict compound (double, triple, etc) mutants also.
 However, mutational space increase exponentially with the number of mutations, therefore requiring exponentially more CPU-time and memory to calculate.
 If the program crashes, try decreasing the batch size.

 ```
 python3 point_mutant_screening.py -s sequences.fa -t NN_AA_template.txt -m model.h5 -p -n 1